contensis/cli/packages/contensis-cli/README.md

 contensis example-dev>
 ```

-After connecting you will notice the shell prompt will now contain the current "connected" environment - `contensis example-dev> `
+After connecting you will notice the shell prompt will now contain the current "connected" environment e.g. `contensis example-dev> `

-The CMS must be online and available in order to connect to it
+Contensis must be online and available in order to connect to it

 ```shell
 contensis > connect exemple-dev